Phoenix election riot: Events

 November 8, 1898, at around 9:00 in the morning, Thomas Tolbert joined African Americans (and Republicans) Joe Circuit, Will White and others outside of the polling place at Watson and Lake general store.
 They encouraged African Americans to submit affidavits if they encountered difficulty voting.
 Tolbert had hoped to use the affidavits to expose the ongoing electoral fraud that had deprived African Americans of the vote for the past twenty-two years.
 Tolbert and his followers were quickly approached by a group of local Democrats, including J. I. Ethridge, the local Democratic Party boss.
 Ethridge and Robert Cheatham asked Tolbert to stop what he was doing.
 When he refused, they overturned the box that he had been using to collect the affidavits with and began to beat him with the splintered wood and other various materials.
 Tolbert hit Ethridge over the head with a wagon axle.

 During the altercation, William White, one of Tolbert's followers, was pushed to the ground.
 He may have picked up a shotgun and fired the first shot, fatally shooting J.I Ethridge, who died immediately.
 Ethridge's followers immediately attacked Tolbert and his supporters.
-Other white voters at the store joined the altercation and used their own guns against Tolbert and his group.
+Other white voters joined the altercation and used guns against Tolbert and his group.

 During the riot, Tolbert sustained gunshot wounds to the neck, arms, and his left side.
 He retreated.